As forests burn around the world, drinking water is at risk

 The role of climate change is often difficult to pin down in specific wildfires, said Gary Sheridan, a researcher at the University of Melbourne.
 But he said the drying effects of wildfire — combined with hotter weather and less rainfall in much of Australia, even as more rain falls in the northern part of the country — mean that “we should expect more fires.”

-But climate change has affected areas such as northern Canada and Alaska, where average annual temperatures have risen by almost 4 degrees (2.2 degrees Celsius) since the 1960s, compared to about 1 degree (0.55 degrees Celsius) farther south.
+But climate change has affected areas such as Alaska and northern Canada, where average annual temperatures have risen by about 4 degrees (2.2 degrees Celsius) since the 1960s compared with 1.6 degrees (0.88 degrees Celsius) globally.
 As a result, the forested area burned annually has more than doubled over the past 20 to 30 years, said Doerr, from Swansea University.

 Although there might be fewer cities and towns in the path of runoff in those areas, problems do occur.
 In Canada's Fort McMurray, Alberta, the cost of treating ash-tainted water in its drinking-water system increased dramatically after a 2016 wildfire.

-Note: This story was first published Jan.
-30, 2020, and was updated on Feb.
-4, 2020, to correct that Swansea University is in Wales.
-Also, the comparison of temperature increases in northern Canada since 1960 to other areas was updated to use the annual global temperature increase of 1.6 degrees.